Purvapatel4725/Python-Codes/README.md

 Hello there,

 These are few of my python codes.
-Feel free to review and use them for your own understanding.
+Feel free to review and use them for your own understanding of the language.

 Thank you